Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Counter.rst

 **Frequency Integration Time**: Time that is used to calculate the frequency.

-The frequency is calculated by dividing the integration tine with the number of edges seen in this time.
+The frequency is calculated by dividing the number of edges by the integration time.
 Example: If the Frequency Integration Time is set to 2048ms and the Bricklet sees 40960 edge changes in this time, the resulting frequency is 20kHz (40960 edges divided by 2.048 seconds).

 For the frequency integration to work, the frequency integration time needs to be higher then the period of the measured frequency.

-The update rate of the frequency correponds to the Frequency Integration Time.
+The update rate of the frequency corresponds to the Frequency Integration Time.
-So a small integration time means that the value is udated more often.
+So a small integration time means that the value is updated more often.
 If (for example) you change the Frequency Integration Time to 4096ms, it will take ~4 seconds until you get a proper frequency for the first time and the value will be updated every 4 seconds.

 The resolution of the measured frequency increases with increased integration time:

-* 128ms: 7.81 Hz
+* 128ms: 7.81Hz
-* 256ms: 3.90 Hz
+* 256ms: 3.90Hz
-* 512ms: 1.95 Hz
+* 512ms: 1.95Hz
-* 1024ms: 0.98 Hz
+* 1024ms: 0.98Hz
-* 2048ms: 0.49 Hz
+* 2048ms: 0.49Hz
-* 4096ms: 0.24 Hz
+* 4096ms: 0.24Hz
-* 8192ms: 0.12 Hz
+* 8192ms: 0.12Hz
-* 16384ms: 0.06 Hz
+* 16384ms: 0.06Hz
-* 32768ms: 0.03 Hz
+* 32768ms: 0.03Hz

 Count, Duty Cycle, Period, Frequency, Value